NathanRomike/RockPaperScissorsGame/README.md

-# Scrabble Score Page.
+# Rock Paper Scissors Game.

-##### Using java methods, our app adds your scrabble score.
-Original draft September 2015.
+##### Using java methods, our app takes your choice and plays!
+Original draft January 2016.

 #### By **Illia Kuchko** and **Nathan Romike**